sunilroat-code/sunilroat-code/README.md

 # Hi, I'm Sunil Roat 👋

-A motivated Computer Science and Engineering student at the Indian Institute of Information Technology, Jabalpur (IIIT-J), and a Backend Developer at FUSION.
+A Computer Science and Engineering student at the Indian Institute of Information Technology, Jabalpur (IIIT-J), and a Backend Developer at FUSION.
 I specialize in building scalable, high-performance web applications and love tackling complex algorithmic challenges.

 ---